-Early Career Framework (ECF) based training
+Early Career Teacher Entitlement (ECTE)

-The ECF outlines the support ECTs should receive at the start of their teaching career.
-It consolidates best available evidence and research in five key areas: behaviour management, pedagogy, curriculum, assessment and professional behaviours, stating what teachers should learn and how to implement that knowledge.
-The headteacher is expected to ensure that ECTs receive a programme of training that enables the ECT to understand and apply the knowledge and skills set out in the Early Career Framework.
+The ECTE outlines the support and training ECTs should receive at the start of their teaching career.
+Training programmes for ECTs from September 2025 will be based on the ITTECF which consolidates best available evidence and research in five key areas: behaviour management, pedagogy, curriculum, assessment and professional behaviours, stating what teachers should learn and how to implement that knowledge.
+The headteacher is expected to ensure that ECTs receive a programme of training that enables the ECT to understand and apply the knowledge and skills set out in the ITTECF.